dxx-rebirth/dxx-rebirth/dxx-readme.txt

 Linux: see dxx-compile.txt

-If you wish to add some extra levels like "Levels of the world" copy them to this directory, too.
+If you wish to add some extra levels like "Levels of the world" copy them to this directory, too. for Linux everything should be copied to the Sharepath.
-[NOTE: if you compiled the source, copy the files to your data directory you selected]

 If you want to create Shortcurts to D1X on your Desktop and/or WM there is a wonderful icon stored in this directory.